scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-1-sparse/index.md

 - Made progress toward 1D sparse arrays.
 The data structures for 1d may be quite different from 2d.
   A prototype `coo_array` allowed exploration of possible n-d arrays, though that is not a short-term goal.
 - Explored feasibility and usefulness of defining `__array_ufunc__` and other `__array_*__` protocols for sparse arrays
-- Made clearer distinction between private and public methods
+- Made clearer distinction between private and public methods for sparse arrays
 - Improved documentation for sparse arrays

 Our goal is to have a working set of sparse array construction functions